Carl Bell (musician): Solo record

-Bell's return to FUEL and new record ÅNOMÅLY (2020–present)
+Bell's return to Fuel and new record Anomaly (2020–present)

-Sometime in 2020, Bell, founding member and primary songwriter of FUEL, decided to return to the band, forming a new version of group.
-According to Bell, this was more or less a rebirth of Fuel and a new era for the band.
-Bell reunited with former drummer Kevin Miller to reform the group.
+Sometime in 2020, Bell decided to return to Fuel along with former drummer Kevin Miller.
 Together they recruited a new singer, John Corsale, who at the time was the frontman for Miller's band.
 They began rehearsing in summer of 2020, and later began working on what would become Fuel's 6th full-length album.
 During that time, the band also released Something Like Human on vinyl for the first time.

-Fuel's newest album, ÅNOMÅLY, was released on October 22, 2021.
+Fuel's next album, Anomaly, was released on October 22, 2021.
 Bell wrote all the songs on ANOMALY, performed all the instruments on the album, recorded, arranged, produced and mixed the album.
 The first single, "Hard", was released on July 9.
 The album's second single, "Don't Say I", was released on August 20, 2021.
 The album's 11 songs feature vocals by Corsale.
 Miller, along with new members Mark Klotz (rhythm guitar, backing vocals) and Tommy Nat (bass) do not perform on the album but are featured in the videos and live performances.
 The cover art and track listing was revealed on August 28.

 Since the album's release, the band has been performing various shows live in the US, and has more shows and some major festival dates scheduled for 2022.